 The first touchscreen was developed in the 1960s using a capacitive design named Capacitive Touchscreen.
 It worked by coating glass with an electrically conductive surface.
 These are the most basic and standard touchscreens.
 The human hand has an electric charge, so whenever a human hand comes into contact with the screen, the processor senses an input.

 However, these touchscreens cannot work under certain conditions, such as condensation from cold, wet weather, because they get wet.
-This causes random pressures, and surface materials, such as dirt or oil, can quickly impact a capacitive touch screen’s functionality.
+This causes random pressure, and surface materials, such as dirt or oil, can quickly impact a capacitive touch screen’s functionality.
 As time passed and speed and sensitivity became more critical than readability and functionality, resistive screens came onto the market.

 When durability matters, resistive screens are a better option than capacitive screens.
 We mainly find these screens in ATMs and supermarkets.
 They are two thin sheets separated by a small gap, with one sheet connected to a voltage sensor.
 Whenever the screen is touched, it causes the current to sense the layer, which registers an input.
 Some exciting experiments are going on, but capacitive touchscreens are the standard for now.